Liaquatpur Tehsil

 Liaquatpur is a tehsil located in Rahimyar Khan District, Punjab, Pakistan.
 Its capital is Liaquatpur.
 It is administratively subdivided into 25 Union Councils.
 Under British colonial rule, Liaqatpur emerged as an important agricultural center, with the development of irrigation systems and the introduction of new crops like cotton and sugarcane.

 Demographics

 Population

 As of the 2023 census, Liaquatpur Tehsil has population of 1,235,264.

+Majority of the population are Muslims (98.2%).
+Hinduism is practised by 1.4% of the population.
+Other minorities include Christians and Ahmadiyyas.